 - This series, framed as a spiritual journey, is grounded in the Christian faith – in the example of Jesus Christ and the power of scripture, prayer, God’s grace, and the Holy Spirit to help us step closer to the dream of beloved community.

 A critical consideration is the racial composition of your dialogue circle.
 So often, people of color are called on to do the heavy lifting around unpacking “race,” while whites take a more passive role (if any role at all).
 Therefore, please note that the Study Guide is written from the point of view of a white woman primarily for use by other white people, in the spirit of building a stronger foundation for whites to engage in ongoing interracial dialogue in other spaces.
-At this stage in American life and in the life of our Church, white Episcopalians could make an especially powerful contribution to the journey toward racial justice and reconciliation by entering into deep listening and dialogue with other white Episcopalians/Christians, some of whom may be significantly and uncomfortably different from themselves.
+At this stage in American life and in the life of our Church, white Episcopalians and other white people could make an especially powerful contribution to the journey toward racial justice and reconciliation by entering into deep listening and dialogue with each other, some of whom may be significantly and uncomfortably different from themselves.
 These differences could be in terms of socioeconomic and political perspectives, and at root, differences in perception of what ails this country with respect to race and class.

 Even with the emphasis on what may be termed “white work,” the curriculum is flexible and will work if the Spirit leads to the formation of interracial dialogue circles.
 There are many reasons to take this approach, especially if the congregation is at the stage in its racial healing and justice journey in which whites can be in open, responsible conversation with people of color, and people of color will not need to “take care of” white peers as they come to terms with various dimensions of racism.
 If you are a person of color, please take a look at the Study Guide and see if it speaks to you, even with its tilt toward a white audience.